da-group/project2/README.txt

 Usage: run directly, it will use linear regression, knn, naive Bayes, SVM, random forest and decision tree to train the model with data crime2017_preprocessed.csv

+outliers.py
+Usage: using LOF to detect outliers in dataset crime2017_preprocessed.csv, using different k values.

+clustering.py
+Usage: using different strategies of clustering: kmeans,hierarchical clustering and dbscan on the data set crime2017_preprocessed.csv, evaluating these 3 clustering strategies with the Calinski-Harabaz procedures, plotting the PCA projection of the clusters.